ValeriiaLadyhina/BI_2021_Python/README_FastQ_Filtrator.md

 *__python fastq_filtrator.py__*

 ## Example
-You can do a trial run of the tool on a data that is called *example.fastq*.
+You can do a trial run of the tool on a data that is called *example.fastq* and check the output in two output files *example_filtered_out_reads.fastq* and *example_filtered_reads.fastq*

 ## Functions that are presented in the tool:
 * fastq_filter - function performing filtration of the reads, parameters: